 Leading a Problem-Solving Session

-This 2-part session will provide you with a basic outline for a lecture or recitation session, examples of techniques that you can use to actively engage students in the STEM classroom, and the research-based rationale for including those elements.
-This session is geared towards leaders of recitation sections that focus on problem solving, but all are welcome.
+This module will provide you with a basic outline for a lecture or recitation session, examples of techniques you can use to actively engage students, and the research-based rationale for including those elements.
+This module is geared towards leaders of recitation sections that focus on problem-solving, but all are welcome.
 Note that this module includes a 2-part workshop.

 Giving Feedback on Reports, Proposals, and Essays

-Feedback on writing assignments can be challenging and often time-consuming activity as a TA.
-In this workshop, you will learn how to formulate helpful feedback for your students, while balancing your feedback between style and content.
-We will also discuss ways to grade writing more efficiently and effectively.
+Feedback on written assignments can be a challenging and often time-consuming activity as a TA.
+In this module, you will learn how to formulate helpful feedback for your students while balancing your feedback between style and content.
+You will also discuss ways to grade writing more efficiently and effectively.